Water, latrines, and toilets for Rohingya refugees

 Water: a lifeline for those who receive, a blessing for those who give

-With your help this Ramadan, we want to support 6,655 people in improving the hygiene conditions in Jamtoli camp and in the host community .
+Change starts with you.
+With your help, we want to support 4,460 people in improving the hygiene conditions in Jamtoli camp and in the host community.

-With your help, we’ll also support learning and the longevity of good hygiene practices by training 30 management committees, organising 300 awareness sessions on improved hygiene and clean water as well as 80 sessions for girls to improve feminine hygiene and break taboos about female health.
+We’ll also support learning and the longevity of good hygiene practices by training 12 management committees, organising 80 awareness sessions on improved hygiene and clean water as well as 60 sessions for girls to improve feminine hygiene and break taboos about female health.

 Our work in Bangladesh and Myanmar

-Human Appeal has been working in Bangladesh for the last 5 years.
-Last year, we continued to support Rohingya families, providing emergency aid to 18,567 people, as well as a mobile clinic, food, fuel and stoves.
-In 2018, we helped a total of 275,390 Rohingya people in Bangladesh and Myanmar.
+Human Appeal has been working in Bangladesh for the last 6 years.
+Last year, we continued to support Rohingya families through hygiene and food security projects, supporting a total of 11,988 people in Myanmar, and 11,830 people in Bangladesh.